kekru/ILIASDownloader2/README.md

 [![Build Status](https://travis-ci.org/kekru/ILIASDownloader2.svg?branch=master)](https://travis-ci.org/kekru/ILIASDownloader2)
 # ILIASDownloader2
 Tool to download files from the ILIAS platform.
+The swing GUI has got german texts, but the code is in english.

+The project is divided in three parts.
++ IliasConnector
+  base classes to find and download files from an ILIAS server
++ SyncRunner (depends on IliasConnector)
+  simple command line app using the base classes
++ SwingFrontend (depends on SyncRunner)
+  Swing GUI

 # Runnable App
 You find the runnable java app [here](http://whiledo.de/index.php?p=iliasdownloader2) (german)